DialFRED: Dialogue-Enabled Agents for Embodied Instruction Following

 \subsection{Questioner fine-tuning using RL}

 The goal of the questioner is to ask necessary questions to help the performer finish the task.
-Thus we fine tune the questioner using reinforcement learning to learn {\em when} to ask a question and {\em what} question(s) to ask on the validation seen split.
-The learning system for question asking is modeled as a Markov Decision Process, specified by a tuple $<S, A, T, R>$, where $S$ is the state space (including number of steps and the current progress of task completion), $A=Q \times O$ is the action space of all possible questions (in our cases a combination of question types $Q$ and target object $O$), $T(s'|s, a)$ is the transition function encoding how the performer can advance the task given the question and its corresponding answers, and $R(s,a)$ is the reward function encoding the reward for each $(s,a)$ pair. {Our questioner model can be viewed as a policy network $\pi_{\theta}(s,a)=p(a|s;\theta)$ mapping each state vector $s$ to a stochastic questioning policy, which can be learned based on the reward function to strike a balance between the number of questions and performance gain.}
+Thus we fine-tune the questioner using reinforcement learning to learn {\em when} to ask a question and {\em what} question(s) to ask on the validation seen split.
+The learning system for question asking is modeled as a Markov Decision Process, specified by a tuple $<S, A, T, R>$, where $S$ is the state space {(including the language instructions and visual observations)}, $A=Q \times O$ is the action space of all possible questions (in our cases a combination of question types $Q$ and target object $O$), $T(s'|s, a)$ is the transition function encoding how the performer can advance the task given the question and its corresponding answers, and $R(s,a)$ is the reward function encoding the reward for each $(s,a)$ pair. {Our questioner model can be viewed as a policy network $\pi_{\theta}(s,a)=p(a|s;\theta)$ mapping each state vector $s$ to a stochastic questioning policy, which can be learned based on the reward function to strike a balance between the number of questions and performance gain.}

-{We adopt the following reward function structure to address this trade-off.
+{We adopt the following reward function structure to address this trade-off: reward for task completion $r_{suc}=1.0$, penalty for each step $r_{step}=-0.01$, penalty per question asked $r_{q}=-0.05$, penalty per invalid question $r_{invalid}=-0.1$.
 Some questions generated by the questioner cannot be answered by the oracle, e.g. the appearance of task-irrelevant objects.
 Thus we add a penalty for invalid questions.
-We adopt the following reward structure: reward for task completion $r_{suc}=1.0$, penalty for each step $r_{step}=-0.01$, penalty per question asked $r_{q}=-0.05$, penalty per invalid question $r_{invalid}=-0.1$.

-Our seq2seq questioner model can be viewed as a policy network $\pi_{\theta}(s,a)=p(a|s;\theta)$ mapping each state vector $s$ to a stochastic questioning policy.
-The optimal value of $\theta$ is found by minimizing the actor-critic loss \cite{sutton2018reinforcement}, the gradient of which is used to update the model so that it can learn to ask necessary questions at correct time.
-The performer model is not updated during questioner fine tuning.
+The reward forms the actor critic loss function \cite{sutton2018reinforcement}, the gradient of which is used to update the model so that it can learn to ask necessary questions at correct time.
+The performer model is not updated during questioner fine-tuning.}